-This year, we plan for the whole course to take place in person.
-Nonetheless, there are still several winter viruses circulating and we do not want illness to break out.
-If you feel unwell during the course you must stay home and inform the responsible teacher Lauren McKee (mckee@kth.se) immediately.
-The wet lab project is important, but if you have to miss lab days because of sickness, we will find an alternative assignment for you, so please stay home if you're ill!
-Get tested for Covid-19 if you have any relevant symptoms, and follow current guidelines to reduce your risk of infection. -Thank you.
+We plan for the whole course to take place in person.
+Nonetheless, there are several winter viruses circulating.
+If you feel unwell during the course, stay home and inform the responsible teacher Lauren McKee (mckee@kth.se) immediately.
+The examined wet lab project is important, but if you miss lab days because of sickness, we will find an alternative assignment for you!
+Follow current guidelines to reduce your risk of infection with Covid-19, influenza, etc. -Thank you.